HOW LUTEIN AND ZEAXANTHIN HELP YOUR EYES

 Lutein & Zeaxanthin are considered safe

-Lutein and Zeaxanthin are considered safe when taken in recommended doses and are not known to interact with any medications.
+Lutein and Zeaxanthin are considered safe when taken in recommended doses and are not known to interact with medications.

-However, individuals taking prescription medications should always speak with their doctor before taking any dietary supplements, including Lutein, to ensure no potential interactions.
+However, individuals taking prescription medications should always speak with their doctor before taking dietary supplements, including Lutein, to ensure no potential interactions.

 “Most experts recommend that adults consume around 10mg of Lutein and 2mg of Zeaxanthin daily”